 The depth of the field is a good solution to add a nice blur element to your flower photos.
 Shallow depth of field will enable you to highlight your subject while keeping everything else softly out of focus.

 This can be achieved using a wide aperture.
+Aim for an aperture of f.2-f/5 for low depth-of-field flower photography.

 20. Be Creative